edgeimpulse/workshop-advantech-jetson-nano/README.md

 Advantech wants to provide an efficient way to manage operation time and productivity calculation in manufacturing assembly.
 At the current state, there is an administrator looking around to make sure normal productivity:

 - **Use case 1:**
-For the first use case, the goal is to improve productivity and make human resources more effective through this AI solution for smart factory management.
+For the first use case, the goal is to improve productivity and make human resources more effectively through this AI solution for smart factory management.
 Administrators can be informed immediately once productivity has something wrong (bottleneck, operator not present, etc...) even though administrators are not at the scene.

 ![advantech-manufacturing-image](assets/advantech-manufacturing-image.jpeg)